 If you're an iPhone owner, chances are your device doubles as your MP3 player.
 However, if you're the type to bring your entire library of tunes on the go, your iPhone won't have space for anything else.
 This solution is easily remedied, as Apple's iTunes is more tightly integrated with the cloud than ever.

 As long as you're online, all your iTunes purchases (including videos) will be playable regardless of whether or not they're stored on your device.
-You can even take things one step further by subscribing to iTunes Match and making your entire Mac or PC music collection accessible from the cloud.
+You can even take things one step further by subscribing to Apple Music making its library and your entire Mac or PC music collection accessible from the cloud.
 With these options, you can delete all your songs, save for a few favorites that you absolutely need handy for offline listening.

 Remove Unused Apps

-This step is simple: If you're not using an app, get rid of it!
-This is especially true if you've got any high-quality games like "Infinity Blade III" or "Dead Space" that you've completed, as those titles will easily eat up a few gigs from your iPhone.
+If you've got any high-quality games like "Infinity Blade III" or "Final Fantasy VII" that you've completed, as those titles will easily eat up a few gigs from your iPhone.

 Delete In-App Content

-That unassuming Newsstand app on your iPhone takes up next to nothing, but if you've used it to pack your device with digital magazines, you could eventually have storage issues.
+That unassuming iBooks app on your iPhone takes up next to nothing, but if you've used it to pack your device with interactive books, you could eventually have storage issues.
 It's important to keep an eye on in-app content, as the original size of an app doesn't reflect any downloads that can be made within the software.
-Whether you've got a Garageband library teeming with homemade tracks or a large ComiXology library brimming with superhero books, be sure to ditch any content you don't need from within your favorite apps.
+Whether you've got an Overcast backlog teeming with days worth of podcasts or a large ComiXology library brimming with superhero stories, be sure to ditch any content you don't need from within your favorite apps.